-We begin accepting trip requests for the 2013-2014 school year on Monday, April 15, 2013.
-Once you have selected the trips you are interested in, and the time of year you would most like to visit, please complete our online trip request form.
+We are currently accepting trip requests for the 2014 – 2015 school year.
+Once you have selected the trips you are interested in and the time of year you would most like to visit, please complete our online trip request form.
 After we receive your completed form, our team will be in touch with you to schedule your trips.
 Field trips book up very fast each season!
 Please plan ahead in order to secure your desired dates.

 Scholarship Funding Opportunities

-New this year: Scholarship Applications – Each year, about 30% of our field trips are supported with scholarship funding made possible by a generous donations to our organization.
-If you are interested in applying for a scholarship, please submit the online scholarship application along with your online field trip request form.
+Each year, about 30% of our field trips are supported with scholarship funding made possible by generous donations to our organization.
+If you are interested in applying for a scholarship, please submit the online scholarship application along with your online trip request form.

 To receive state aid for your visit, please make field trip arrangements with us and then contact BOCES at 914 248 2339 for the necessary forms.

 Bring your college class to visit Stone Barns.
 Whether focusing on animals, plants, compost or the entire environmental system, your class will learn how our farmers create a food system designed to work in balance with nature.
 Each program includes a hands-on component.
-Download the brochure by clicking here.
+Click here to download the brochure.